Seeing Structure First

 Pedagogical blog posts on generic programming in C++, inspired by Alex Stepanov

-Explore project →A reflection on eleven explorations in generic programming—how algorithms arise from algebraic structure.
+Explore project →A reflection on eleven explorations in generic programming, and how algorithms arise from algebraic structure.

-The Russian peasant algorithm teaches us that one algorithm can compute products, powers, Fibonacci numbers, and more—once we see the underlying algebraic structure.
+The Russian peasant algorithm computes products, powers, Fibonacci numbers, and more, once you see the underlying algebraic structure.

-Rational numbers give us exact arithmetic where floating-point fails.
-The implementation reveals deep connections to GCD, the Stern-Brocot tree, and the algebraic structure of fields.
+Rational numbers give exact arithmetic where floating-point fails.
+The implementation connects GCD, the Stern-Brocot tree, and the algebraic structure of fields.

 The same GCD algorithm works for integers and polynomials because both are Euclidean domains.
-This profound insight shows how algebraic structure determines algorithmic applicability.
+One structure, many types, same algorithms.

-elementa is a pedagogical linear algebra library where every design decision prioritizes clarity over cleverness—code that reads like a textbook that happens to compile.
+elementa is a linear algebra library built to teach.
+Every design decision prioritizes clarity over cleverness.
+Code that reads like a textbook and compiles.

-Sean Parent's type erasure technique provides value-semantic polymorphism without inheritance.
-Combined with Stepanov's algebraic thinking, we can type-erase entire algebraic structures.
+Sean Parent's type erasure gives you value-semantic polymorphism without inheritance.
+Combined with Stepanov's algebraic thinking, you can type-erase entire algebraic structures.

-Three approaches to computing derivatives—forward-mode AD, reverse-mode AD, and finite differences—each with different trade-offs.
-Understanding when to use each is essential for numerical computing and machine learning.
+Three approaches to computing derivatives, forward-mode AD, reverse-mode AD, and finite differences, each with different trade-offs for numerical computing and machine learning.

 Many structures come in pairs: forward/reverse AD, push/pull iteration, encode/decode.
 Recognizing duality lets you transfer theorems and insights between domains.